furkann-ahmet/com.unity.ide.kiro/README.md

 > **Important Notice for Users Updating from Older Versions**
 > Starting from version **v2.0.24**, the package name has been changed from
-> `com.unity.ide.cursor` to `com.boxqkrtm.ide.cursor` to prevent potential issues with Unity regarding attribution.
+> `com.unity.ide.kiro` to `com.furkann-ahmet.ide.kiro` to prevent potential issues with Unity regarding attribution.
 > Violating these attribution rules may trigger warnings in Unity.
 > If you experience errors during the update, please remove the existing package before reinstalling the new one to avoid conflicts.